wafflemakr/react-voting/README.md

 ## Available Scripts

+You can edit the components inside the /src folder, as well as the solidity contracts inside the /contracts folder.
+If you change the smart contract, you will have to run migrations again.
+Then, copy the ABI content generated inside /contracts/build/App.json and the contract Address to the src/config.js file.

-In the project directory, you can run:
+Finally, in the project directory, you can run:

 ### `npm start`